pepega007xd/ktsn/README.md

-# KTSN Static Analyzer
+# SEAL Static Analyzer

-KTSN is a static analyzer for C programs built in OCaml.
+SEAL is a static analyzer for C programs built in OCaml.
 The tool is built to detect memory safety bugs and to verify the correctness of programs that work with linked lists.
 The analysis method is based on dataflow analysis with separation logic as the abstract domain.

 ## Installation